-- Allowing full implementation of the service developments listed in this paper and to realise consistent performance achievements in reducing waiting times, increasing access and reduction in out of area placements, and service user experience. - To explore how to best align GMMH provided services with third sector and other providers to reduce fragmentation in pathways of care and improve the patient experience - To better align social care and health commissioning for mental health. - Seek improvements in psychology waiting times for people with complex need and for people seeking support and diagnosis for ADHD and ASD.
+- Allowing full implementation of the service developments listed in this paper and to realise consistent performance achievements in reducing waiting times, increasing access and reduction in out of area placements, and service user experience. - To build on the work already undertaken, to further improve services in Manchester. - Increase capacity of community services to help prevent relapses of mental health problems for service users, and offer community crisis support as an alternative to in patient care. - To explore how to best align GMMH provided services with third sector and other providers to reduce fragmentation in pathways of care and improve the patient experience - To work closely with the LCO to determine how best to integrate mental health care with physical health care - To better align social care and health commissioning for mental health. - Seek improvements in psychology waiting times for people with complex need and for people seeking support and diagnosis for ADHD and ASD.

-6.1 Transformation Working Groups
+7.1 Transformation Working Groups